As seen in Target Marketing.

 2. Image Copy

 If you’ve already run several ad copy tests.
-Try placing winning copy on the video or image in the header or directly over the creative.
+Try placing a winning copy on the video or image in the header or directly over the creative.

 3. Call to Action